PaulKinlan/paul.kinlan.me/content/2010-12-07-announcing-appmator-get-your-apps-in-the-web-.markdown

 ---
+date: 2010-12-07
+published: true
 slug: announcing-appmator-get-your-apps-in-the-web-
-date: 2010-12-07
+summary: I've created Appmator, a tool to help developers get their web apps into the Chrome Web Store quickly.
+Just enter your app's URL, and Appmator generates a zip file ready for upload.
+Appmator is available in the Chrome Web Store and is built using some cool technologies like webfonts, Modernizr, jszip, and more.
+  Source code is available on GitHub.
+tags:
+- Chrome Web Store
+- Appmator
+- Web Apps
+- JavaScript
+- Open Source
+- GitHub
 title: Announcing Appmator.
 Get your apps in the Web Store in under a minute!
-published: true

 ---
 <p>I am excited (&lt;&ndash; every 'press release' starts like this, but this isn't a
 press release) to announce <em>Appmator</em>, a tool that I have developed for you,